Top Mistakes During Impotence Treatment – Medication for better Results

 • Third dose: 11 PM

-For a medication schedule 4 times a day, doses are typically taken every 6 hours.
+For a medication schedule 4 times daily, doses are typically taken every 6 hours.
 What does 4 times a day mean exactly?
-It usually translates to taking medication at breakfast, lunch, dinner, and bedtime.
+It usually means taking medication at breakfast, lunch, dinner, and bedtime.

 How To Take Medications Properly